Joseph White (psychologist): Personal life

-Awards
+Awards & Legacy

 In 1994, White was awarded a Citation of Achievement in Psychology and Community Service from President Bill Clinton.
 White was awarded an honorary Doctor of Laws from the University of Minnesota in 2007.
 Joseph White was Professor Emeritus of Psychology and Psychiatry at the University of California, Irvine where he spent most of his career.
 Governor Edmund G. Brown, Jr. appointed White as chairman to the California State Psychology Licensing Board where he served for three years and he was a member of the Board of Trustees of the Menninger Foundation in Topeka, Kansas.
 On May 23, 2008, Joseph L. White was honored as Alumnus of the year at San Francisco State University.
 White was also the recipient of the honorary degree Doctor of Laws from the Board of Regents of the University of Minnesota.
 This is the highest award given to individuals who are distinguished for their accomplishment in cultural affairs, public service or a field of knowledge and scholarship.
 In April 2017, White received the Lifetime Achievement Award from the California Psychological Association.

+Throughout his academic career, White mentored numerous graduate students, early-career psychologists, and future leaders in multicultural psychology.
+This is one of the most overlooked parts of his legacy is that he mentored more than 100 doctoral students.His commitment to mentoring extended beyond traditional academic advising, as he actively encouraged students from historically underrepresented backgrounds to pursue graduate education and leadership positions within psychology.
+Many of his mentees later became prominent scholars, clinicians, and educators, extending his influence across multiple generations of psychologists.